Ultimate Fargo Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a way to calculate the profitability of an investment venture.
-You can determine the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by your cash investment.
-The return comes as a percentage.
-High cash-on-cash return means that you will recoup your money faster and the investment will earn more profit.
-If you take a loan for a portion of the investment and spend less of your capital, you will receive a higher cash-on-cash return.
+Cash-on-cash return is a way to determine the profitability of an investment plan.
+Take your estimated Net Operating Income (NOI) and divide it by your investment cash budget.
+The resulting percentage is your cash-on-cash return.
+If a venture is lucrative enough to reclaim the capital spent quickly, you'll get a high percentage.
+When you get financing for a portion of the investment and put in less of your own cash, you will see a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates